Orlando Corrections School Options

 Valencia College offers a criminal justice technology degree program that can be used to transfer into a four-year institution or begin a career.
 The college is also home to the Criminal Justice Institute, which offers several law enforcement and correction training programs.
 All of the programs in the Criminal Justice Institute have limited openings, and incoming students must meet certain testing requirements to gain admission.

 Criminal Justice Technology Specialist Technical Certificate

 This 24-credit program can prepare students to work as support specialists in the criminal justice field.
-Courses include criminal justice administration, community corrections and juvenile justice systems.
+Courses include criminal evidence, criminology, criminal law and ethics.
 This certificate program can count towards the associate's degree requirements if a student decides to continue his or her education at Valencia Community College.

 Correctional Officer Program

-The correctional officer program requires students to complete 552 contact hours of coursework.
-Courses in the program teach students about firearms, defensive tactics, emergency preparedness, correctional operations and legal aspects of criminal justice.
+The correctional officer program requires students to complete 420 contact hours of coursework.
+Courses in the program teach students about firearms, defensive tactics, emergency preparedness, correctional operations and officer safety.
 Upon graduation, students must pass a state examination to earn correctional officer certification in Florida.

 Law Enforcement Officer Program